VulcanShot/csQuery/README.md

 // Returns a QuerryArray with only the entity with the given index QueryArray Get(int index);
-// Returns a QuerryArray with only the first entity in the array QueryArray GetFirst();
 // Returns the handle of the entity with the given index CBaseEntity Eq(int index);
-// Returns the handle of the first entity in the array CBaseEntity EqFirst();
 ```

 ## Examples